Explore Jobs

 Average Annual Salary: $64,000

-Production supervisors are responsible for ensuring plant employees meet manufacturing schedules.
-They coordinate production operations, maintain effective quality procedures, and adhere to safety regulations for the entire facility.
+Production supervisors ensure that manufacturing schedules are met.
+They coordinate operations, maintain quality procedures, and uphold safety standards across the facility.

 Find Production Supervisor jobs near me